-Modern cars are full of electronics which need some amount of power even when the car is not running.
+Modern cars are full of electronics that need some amount of power even when the car is not running.
 These electronic systems do not like to stay without power for longer periods of time.
 Disconnecting the battery of your modern car may cause certain systems to fail next time you start your vehicle.

 The best solution when leaving your modern car for a long vacation or for the entire winter is to connect it to a maintenance charger.
 It can stay connected for an indefinite amount of time.

 How long does it take to charge an automotive battery while driving after a complete flattering?